 But just because an office is open-plan doesn't mean there are no rules.
 And if you feel that the rules aren't explicit or widely understood, then clarify them.
 This doesn't have to involve a list of things that employees can't do.
 Instead, it can give people the chance to innovate.

 At your next team meeting, start this process by asking people what rules they'd like to establish or to reassert.
 For example, you could experiment with red or green flags on desks to signal whether people are available, or with set "quiet times" when any background music is turned off and people avoid disturbing one another.

 5. Manage Sensitively

 Open architecture can make it tempting for managers to over-monitor and micromanage their people.
 But this can cause resentment, harm relationships, and distract you from your own work.
-Trusting your people is important: it strengthens relationships, makes you team members feel respected, and it's usually more productive to pick up any issues that you spot in one-on-ones, rather than to spend your time looking over people's shoulders.
+Trusting your people is important: it strengthens relationships and makes your team members feel respected.
+And it's usually more productive to pick up any issues that you spot in one-on-ones, rather than to spend your time looking over people's shoulders.